mihakrumpestar/dotfiles-android/README.md

 - [SuperFreezZ](https://gitlab.com/SuperFreezZ/SuperFreezZ): discontinued
 - [BatteryTool](https://github.com/Domi04151309/BatteryTool): app gets updated, but builds are not published for 2 years already

+Launchers:

+- [lunar-launcher](https://github.com/iamrasel/lunar-launcher): gestures are too clunky, a lot of useless and distracting panels, can't set to my wallpaper
+- [Olauncher](https://github.com/tanujnotes/Olauncher): ok, but missing a lot of settings

 ## Optional

 No needing currently: